omervk/ditherworks/README.md

 ## Attribution and notifications

-If you use or redistribute this project, please include attribution to “Image Crop Craft” as described in [NOTICE](./NOTICE.md).
+If you use or redistribute this project, please include attribution to “DitherWorks for PhotoPainter” as described in [NOTICE](./NOTICE.md).
 We’d also love to hear about your use—feel free to open an issue or PR in this repository to share what you built.